Western Education's EdD | Field of Educational Leadership

 Dissertation in Practice

-In the EdD Educational Leadership, the Dissertation in Practice is an applied, research-based Organizational Improvement Plan that examines organizational change in a particular context.
+In the EdD Educational Leadership, the Dissertation in Practice is a scholarly, applied Organizational Improvement Plan that examines organizational change in a particular context.
 This Dissertation in Practice provides students with the advanced knowledge, skills, values, and dispositions necessary for leading significant change within professional environments.
 In developing the Plan, students collaborate across many boundaries to identify and understand real Problems of Practice; design and develop solutions to those problems; and establish and grow institutional capacity.

 Students who complete this Dissertation in Practice will: